St Dwynwen’s Day / Dydd Santes Dwynwen

 An innumerable myriad of men are to be found [there]

 Sick people, cripples and the weak

 Hill slopes [covered with people] like a king’s army,

 People from the countryside, everyone on his knees,

 Wax tapers, candle wicks for health of mind,

 Pipes of wine, everyone with his candle,

 Dwynwen the saint of love:

 Although various references in medieval poetry refer to Dwynwen assisting in matters of the heart as well as the soul, it is not clear exactly when Dwynwen became specifically associated with lovers.
+Find here more info about California property division lawyers who nurture professional ethics in their work.
 By the eighteenth century people were not only visiting the well at Llanddwyn to obtain cures for physical ailments, but also in order to obtain information about relationships.
 An old woman from Newborough would sit near the holy well and having placed a suitor’s handkerchief on the surface would predict from the movements of eels that lived in the bottom of the well, whether or not the relationship would be successful.

 However you are celebrating this day of love we wish you a very happy St Dwynwen’s Day | Dydd Santes Dwynwen Hapus!